scionproto/scion/doc/ControlPlanePKI.md

 The control-plane PKI (CP-PKI) allows each isolation domain (ISD) to define its own roots of trust for routing-related decisions.
-Each ISD maintains its own trust root configuration (TRC), where the principal ASes of the ISD are specified along with public keys and policies for updating the TRC.
+Each ISD maintains its own trust root configuration (TRC), where the primary ASes of the ISD are specified along with public keys and policies for updating the TRC.
 Each version of the TRC must be signed by a number of ASes with voting power in the ISD, so that updates can be authenticated and validated against previous versions.
 The TRC can be seen as a multi-self-signed root certificate.

 This document largely borrows from previous design documents and the SCION book, but also proposes